kjhass/PublicKB/Control Portal/list-of-available-tokens-for-email-notification-templates.md

 * CenturyLink Cloud customers

 ### Pre-Requisites
-* Account must be enabled for full customization.
+* Account must be enabled for full customization
-* Contact the CenturyLink Cloud NOC to enable your account.
+* Contact the CenturyLink Cloud NOC to enable your account

 ### Template List
 1. Billing Invoice